Medical Malpractice in Albuquerque Nursing Homes

 Representing Albuquerque Nursing Home Negligence Victims

-At Parnall Law Firm, LLC, our New Mexico medical malpractice attorneys are prepared to assist you if you or a loved one is a victim of medical neglect at a nursing home.
+At Parnall Law Firm, our New Mexico medical malpractice lawyers are prepared to assist you if you or a loved one is a victim of medical neglect at a nursing home.
 Bert Parnall and the rest of our staff have over a decade of experience representing the injured.
 We can review the facts of your case and provide an honest, knowledgeable assessment of your rights under the law.
 If we move forward as your attorneys, you can depend on our dedicated client service and effective advocacy to help you seek a satisfactory outcome for your or your loved one’s injuries.
-Please call us today at 505-268-6500 or complete our online form for a confidential consultation at no cost.
+Please call us today at 505-514-0230 or complete our online form for a confidential consultation at no cost.